 Marriage & the Baby Carriage

 Divorce has existed nearly as long as marriage has, and it has always been legal in the United States.
 However, for most of American history, divorce had to have a cause – it had to be someone’s fault.
-Typically, proof of physical abuse and/or adultery were required to have a marriage terminated.
+Typically, courts required proof of physical abuse and/or adultery to terminate a marriage.
 Not only that, the victim of the abuse or adultery cannot have done anything to contribute to the problem.
-Because of these restrictions, many women were stuck in marriages that made them miserable!
+Because of these restrictions, the law left many women stuck in marriages that made them miserable!

 In 1969, California’s then-governor Ronald Reagan, signed no-fault divorce into law.
 All other states (except New York) followed suit by 1985.
 Many people, including Phyllis Schlafly, blamed feminists for the following rise in divorces.
 Historian Stephanie Coontz agrees, explaining that feminism, and its accomplishments in allowing women to work, liberated women to leave unhappy marriages rather than feeling trapped.

 Like divorce, contraception has existed for a long time.
 By 1873, the Comstock laws effectively made contraception illegal.
 Despite this, Margaret Sanger opened the first birth control clinic in the United States in 1916.
 After Sanger endured arrests and prosecutions for over two decades, a judge involved in one of the Sanger cases brought the Comstock laws to an end.

 The US Food and Drug Administration approved the oral birth control pill in 1960, and Supreme Court case Griswold v.
 Connecticut affirmed married couples’ rights to use birth control.
 It wasn’t until the 1972 Supreme Court case Baird v.
 Eisenstadt that birth control became available for everyone, regardless of marital status.
 On top of that, thanks to feminist campaigning of Congress, birth control was reformulated in 1970 to be safer for the user.